morsh3d/language-translator/README.md

 - `tf_model.h5`: This is the Hugging Face model.
 You can find more details about it on [the Hugging Face website](https://huggingface.co/google/mt5-base/blob/2e1532e3c3ac67f4e8ed3c4a4d95a2fa0d694fd3/tf_model.h5).

 ## Languages supported
-The project currently supports French only.
-It is using Helsinki-NLP/opus-mt-fr-en model.
+The project currently supports all Romance languages.
+It is using Helsinki-NLP/opus-mt-ROMANCE-en.

 ## Installation